Hryapusek/expenses-tg-bot/tasks.md

 ### DO:
+- Low: ChooseCathegoryHandler make common
+- MainMenuHandler implementation
+- Operations implementations(Create procedures?)

+### DONE:
-- Change handlers to new style RetutningHandler
+- Change handlers to new style RetutningHandler 13-04 23:27
     - ChooseCathegoryTypeHandler integrate with ChooseOptionHandler
-    - CathegoriesMainMenuHandler
+- CathegoriesMainMenuHandler 13-04 23:27
     - Make inner
-- ChooseCathegoryHandler make common

 - Implement handlers
-    - ChangeCathegoryHandler
+    - ChangeCathegoryHandler 13-04 23:26

-### DONE:
+- CreateUser to new style 13-04 23:26
+- ChooseCathegoryHandler return result was changed: 13-04 15:44
 - Change handlers to new style RetutningHandler
     - ChooseCathegoryTypeHandler integrate with ChooseOptionHandler nikiforova 10 April 10:09
     - CreateCathegoryHandler to new style